oneananda/AWS_Operations/Learning/004 AWS Load Balancers/002 Network Load Balancer (NLB)/README.md

 - This is about maintaining the original client’s IP address in requests so that the receiving server can see where the request originated from.

+**Supporting Targets with Dynamic IP Addresses**

+- This is about the NLB's ability to register and route traffic to targets whose IPs might change dynamically, such as containers, without needing to reconfigure the load balancer manually.